Ashish0o7/Ashish_Front-End/README.md

 | `onClickHandler` | `Func`   | A function to handle the click event for the item      |
 | `text`           | `String` | The text to display for the item                       |

-## 2.Why are the errors/warning with the code?
+## Why are the errors/warning with the code?

 ERRORS